gordonbrander/magnetize/README.md

 ## Magnet links

-Magnet links bundle together multiple ways to fetch the same data.
-They are frequently used for locating data on BitTorrent, but are a general-purpose protocol that can be used in various contexts.
+Magnet links are used for locating data on BitTorrent.
+However, they are also a general-purpose protocol for bundling together multiple ways to fetch the same data.
 Magnetize extends magnet links, adding parameters to support content-addressed data over HTTP.

-While magnet links are a de facto standard, with no formally standardized semantics,there have been [attempts to coordinate the way BitTorrent clients use parameters](https://wiki.theory.org/BitTorrent_Magnet-URI_Webseeding).
-Magnetize tries to remain broadly compatible with these efforts.

 Magnet link parameters supported by Magnetize: